-9mm vs 45ACP: The Ultimate Caliber Conundrum [Updated]
+9mm vs. 45 ACP: The Ultimate Caliber Conundrum [Updated]

 April 6th, 2019

 7 minute read

-And here we go again … you already know that you can’t go wrong with either of these classic calibers.
+You already know that you can’t go wrong with either of these classic calibers.
 But it’s a debate that continues to create controversy among shooting enthusiasts everywhere.

-Price & Availability:
+Price & Availability

 If you don’t want to go broke buying range ammo, then 9mm has your back.
-Due to its prominence among our military and law enforcement communities, and popularity with civilians, the 9×19 is the most commonly encountered pistol round world wide.
+Due to its prominence among our military and law enforcement communities, and popularity with civilians, the 9×19 is the most commonly encountered pistol round worldwide.

 This and the relatively small amount of material used in the manufacturing process also makes 9mm the most economical center-fire pistol round currently available.